w3c/wai-curricula/content/content-author/multimedia.md

   * captions (a synchronized text version of the speech and non-speech audio information needed to understand the content)
   * description of visual information (including video text)
   * sign languages (hand and arm movements, facial expressions, and body positions to convey meaning)
-* create video content that avoids flashing entirely or only flashes below the acceptable thresholds
+* ensure video content that avoids flashing entirely or only flashes below the acceptable thresholds
 * explain requirements for authoring tools to support inclusion of and interaction with alternatives to audio and video content
 * identify related requirements for designers and developers to support visual and non-visual perception and operation of:
   * alternatives to multimedia content